A urinary catheter is a flexible tube used to empty the bladder and collect urine in a drainage bag.

 When urinary catheters are used

-A urinary catheter is usually used when people have difficulty urinating naturally.
+A urinary catheter is usually used when people have difficulty peeing (urinating) naturally.
 It can also be used to empty the bladder before or after surgery and to help perform certain tests.

 Specific reasons a urinary catheter may be used include:

-- to allow urine to drain if you have an obstruction in the tube that carries urine out of the bladder (urethra) – for example, because of scarring or prostate enlargement
+- to allow urine to drain if you have an obstruction in the tube that carries urine out of your bladder (urethra).
+For example, because of scarring or prostate enlargement

 - to allow you to urinate if you have bladder weakness or nerve damage that affects your ability to pee